Go 1.24+ GitHub

 // ...

-// Resume execution with updated state
+// Resume execution with approval and updated state

 graph.WithStateUpdates(map[string]any{